1084565/teched2020-DEV161/README.md

 2. Select *projects*, and click *Open*.

-3. Right click and folder in the workspace, and click *delete*.
+3. Delete all folders in the *projects* workspace.
+For each folder: Right click the folder, and click *delete*.
 Click *OK* when the dialog that asks "Do you really want to delete data?" pops up.
     >There should be only two folders: *products-inventory* and *data*.

+    >You can select or deselect multiple folders by pressing [CTRL] + clicking a folder.
+You can then delete all selected folders by pressing the [DELETE] button.

 ## Exercise 3 - Upload the Code to SAP Business Application Studio